Life As a Structural Iron or Steel Worker

 Structural Iron or Steel Worker Needed Skills

-These are the skills Structural Iron and Steel Workers say are the most useful in their careers:
+When polled, Structural Iron and Steel Workers say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.